 - The container doors are sealed with a high security numbered lock.
 It is easier for customs to verify the seal is intact and to report any irregularity.
 The seal should not be broken until the container arrives at your residence unless there is a customs exam.
 In this event, we recommend that you insist on receiving a customs exam report.

-- Once the container arrives, you have only limited time, only a few days, to take possession of your goods.
+- Once the container arrives at the destination, you have only some free days to take possession of your goods.
 If you need storage afterwards, additional storage at the port is very expensive.
 The port will charge a progressively higher storage rate.
-In addition to port storage, the steamship line will charge rental for the container after one week from arriving.
+In addition to port storage, the steamship line will charge rental for the container.

 - * A table with a rough idea of the rates is posted below.

 - If you need storage, it is best to know this in advance and to plan with the moving company in order to minimize the cost.
 There are other alternatives.

 Delivery time: Ask your moving consultant as shipping times will vary depending on your location and time of the year.
 We have outlined below a probability schedule based on past experience to give you a basic Idea of how long it takes.

 - High traffic of containers arriving to the destination.